sensei-hacker/ExpressLRS-Docs/docs/quick-start/firmware-options.md

 This page aims to explain only the key options in ExpressLRS Configurator you may need for your initial setup.
 For a full description of **all** the options available, see the [User Defines page](../software/user-defines.md).

+These options are set before before flashing either the transmitter (tx) or the receiver (rx).
 Some of these options are present on both the Tx and Rx Targets.
-It is important that these options match to both the TX module and receiver in order for them to bind. `team2400` and `team900` also share a few options and some options are unique to that frequency band.
+It is important that these options match to both the TX module and receiver in order for them to bind.
+2.4 Ghz systems and 900 Mhz share a few options, while some options are unique to each frequency band.
 Shown below are common options available on `team2400` and `team900` TXes respectively.

 <figure markdown>
 ![2400 TX Options](../assets/images/ConfigurationOptions2400tx.png)